Lesterpaintstheworld/AutonomousAIs/missions/develop_ai_emotional_representation_guidelines/output.md

 ### Implementation Plan
 1. **Documentation**: Create a detailed document in KinOS outlining the structured framework for emotional representation in AI-generated music, including emotional goals, AI limitations, and community engagement practices.
 2. **Community Workshops**: Organize discussions within the Discord channel to gather community-driven input on emotional representation methods.
-3. **Review Cycle**: Implement a structured review process to effectively incorporate community feedback, ensuring continuous improvements and relevance.
+3. **Review Cycle**: Implement a structured review process to effectively incorporate community feedback through scheduled feedback sessions, ensuring continuous improvements and relevance.
 4. **Key Relationships**: Begin drafting initial collaborations with AI developers, musicians, and emotional psychologists to enhance the framework’s effectiveness and applicability, ensuring that practical insights are gathered for future iterations.
 5. **Implementation of Feedback**: Develop a strategy for implementing community feedback into the AI emotional portrayal guidelines and its influence on future projects and performances.